 Payment is based on the fees charged to the maximum specified in the current Dental Association fee guide in the province where the service is performed.
-Specialist fees are paid at the Specialist fee guide.
+Specialist fees are paid at 120% of the General Practitioner fee guide.

 Check with your dentist in advance to determine what portion of the cost of work is covered.
 If the dentist charges more than what the plan covers, you will have to pay the difference between the plan payment and your dentist's fees.